DEvmIb/rpcs3-trophy-watcher/README.md

 ## Example

-This is an example how you can build your own Archivement Watcher.
+This is an example how you can build your own Achivement Watcher.

 ![what](/example/what.gif)